kpalod/TARP_PROJECT/TARP DA-1.md

 - Iteration and refinement: Up until the project is finished, the team keeps working on it, repeating the development, code review, testing, and bug-fixing cycles.
 - Project completion: The team conducts a final evaluation of the project and archives all related materials.

 This workflow is adaptable and can be changed as necessary depending on the particular needs and limitations of the project.
-Clear communication, teamwork, regular reports on progress, and reviews to make sure the project stays on track and achieves its objectives are essential to success.
+Clear communication, teamwork, regular reports on progress, and constant reviews to make sure the project stays on track and achieves its objectives are essential to success.

 ### Tools to be used
 - GitHub Desktop